Priority urban areas where treatment needs to improve

 Improving treatment at these areas will help protect and improve the quality of the local environment, which will in turn support local communities, healthy ecosystems and a diverse range of plants and animals.

-Urban waste water collecting systems
+Wastewater collecting systems

 Storm water overflow pipe into stream

-Bathing Waters
+Bathing waters

 Most of Ireland’s bathing waters meet or exceed the minimum required quality standards.
-However, waste water discharges contributed to a poor bathing water classification at three designated bathing waters in 2023.

 Pearl Mussel

 The mussels are declining both nationally and internationally due to deteriorating river quality.
-Pollution, for example from inadequately treated waste water, can be detrimental to the survival of new generations of mussels.
+Pollution, for example from inadequately treated wastewater, can be detrimental to the survival of new generations of mussels.